Customer Acquisition Strategy for Startups

 “Blended” business models are the future for retail as companies are stronger when they have multiple sources of revenue.
 In the same respect, you can and should use any and all channels, so long as they’re relevant to your audience.
 Facebook, Twitter, Instagram, email marketing and other channels can all be powerful tools here.
 Research your audience first and make sure that they spend time in that channel, and that you’re using content that resonates with them.

 However, acquisition is only the first step.
 The phase right after is “activation” – you need to activate your customers so that they take the action you want them to take.
 That might be paying for a product or service, or it could be signing up for an email list, or just about anything else… and this helps “indoctrinate” them into believing in you as a brand.
+Your customer channel strategy needs to have this activation step mapped out.

 Customer Acquisition for BRANDS – Planning

-Customer acquisition for brands starts with planning.
+Customer growth for brands starts with planning.
 You need to know who you’re trying to reach, and how you’re going to reach them.
 Will you use social media marketing?
 Invest in PPC ads?
 Put your money into video marketing?
 All of these are important tools and they should all have a place in your strategy.
 In your acquisition plan, you’ll need to focus on the three areas mentioned previously – get, keep and grow.

 Get: This is how you actually get your customers and encourage them to buy your product.
 Often, this is a very challenging step, and it involves understanding your audience.

 Keep: Keep refers to actually keeping your customers, getting them to make repeat purchases rather than having to start over from scratch with a new prospect.
 Churn is expensive, and it costs far less to keep your current customers than to attract new ones.
+Customer retention is your friend.
+Having your audience share customer experiences will help your brand to mature more quickly.

 Grow: Grow refers to building an ongoing relationship with your customers.
 It’s not a once-and-done sort of thing.
 It’s a relationship that stretches out over time, with you fulfilling their needs in an ongoing way.
 This often falls in the category of upsell/cross-sell, since you focus on getting current customers to buy more expensive products—upsell them—or sell complimentary products or services, which is cross-selling.